 Peg Egan Performing Art Center

-The Peg Egan Performing Art Center (PAC) took shape from 2005-2007 at the 6.2 acre Eames Cherry View Park, opening in 2008.
-The park itself was generously donated by over 40 Egg Harbor resident who are acknowledged in a plaque near the path to the PAC.
-The park setting is on a hillside that overlooks the Green Bay waters with the PAC located at the lower part of the hill.
-Audiences view performances from a grassy green lawn.
+The Peg Egan Performing Art Center (PAC) took shape from 2005-2007 at the 6.2 acre Eames Cherry View Park and openned in 2008.
+The Park itself was generously donated by over 40 Egg Harbor residents who are acknowledged in a plaque near the path to the PAC.
+The Park setting is on a hillside that overlooks the Green Bay waters with the PAC located at the lower part of the hill.
+Audiences view performances from a grassy slopping green lawn.

 A wonderful YouTube video has the history of how it was established and how it all works for all who visit Egg Harbor.